paulbusse/IventBQ/docs/DirectoryStructure.md

    the product, e.g. the label types, or the sqlite database for the product.
 * `docs`: This documentation
 * `log`: This is the default place for the logs
+* `public`: A place to store static information for the web.
+This directory is empty fot the moment

 ## API